smashingboxes/cardboard-admin-archive/README.md

 # Cardboard
 [![Code Climate](https://codeclimate.com/github/smashingboxes/cardboard.png)](https://codeclimate.com/github/smashingboxes/cardboard)

-Cardboard is a simple CMS Engine for your Rails 4 applications.
+Cardboard is a simple CMS + Admin panel for your Rails 4 applications.

 ## Features

 * Build for Rails 4
 * Make your site and your admin area the standard rails way (no complex engines)
-* Create pages and site settings in seconds
+* Create page templates and site settings in seconds
-* Repeatable page parts
+* Repeatable page parts (for things like slideshows)
 * Write your views in haml/slim/erb...! (no restrictive DSL or templating language)
 * Your customers will love the UI/UX
 * Super easy to extend and customize
-* It's like your favorite admin interface gem just had a baby with a CMS
+* Create unlimited pages based on defined templates

 ![alt text](https://github.com/smashingboxes/cardboard/wiki/images/2a.jpg "screenshot1")